Community Services

 Self-referral can be accessed by phoning the admin team who support patients to gain the details needed on the referral form before passing onto clinicians for triage and then any necessary intervention can be arranged.

 All referrals are triaged to ensure they meet criteria and should progress to assessment with a clinician.
-In addition, where there are complex issues raised in the requests other clinicians involved may be contact for corroborating information or for advice.
+In addition, where there are complex issues raised in the requests other clinicians involved may be contacted for corroborating information or for advice.

 For patients registered with a North East Lincolnshire GP practice.